telerik/report-server-docs/implementer-guide/user-management/users.md

 ### Scopes

--   *All Reports* - the permission applies to all the reports.
+-   *Reports in All Categories* - the permission applies to all the reports.

 -   *Reports in Category* - the permission applies to all the reports that belong to a specific category.